vicchig/StudentAgenda/d2/iteration-2.plan.md

 Each team member will do one or several screens/functions of our app.
 We also converted our user stories into tasks that each member would do and split some large user stories into multiple tasks.
 These are uploaded to Trello and organized by sprints.
 As goals are completed they are marked as such on Trello and a pull request is made on GitHub.

 ## **Roles & responsibilities**
 Each team member did one or several screens/functions of our app.
 We converted our user stories into tasks that each member did.
+Tasks were chosen by availability meaning that team members choose tasks from a sprint on Trello and use labels to keep track of their progress.
+Once the task is complete, it is marked as such and moved to the completed tab, and the team member can pick up another task.

 **Robert Fang**:
 Created the view goals screen which will display the assignment-subtask pairs in their appropriate dates.
 Created a page to add subtasks listed by the teacher which may eventually be converted into a popup.